ThePJB/reeser/README.md

     * ok all even is half wave rectified sinusioid, also f0 sin + 2f0 saw
     * odd harmonics: think square wave, digital
     * how do you make these, with decimation? can you make arbitrary ones with fft?
-    * yea actually fuck this i got other stuff i can do. vcf is higher value,
+    * yea actually flip this i got other stuff i can do. vcf is higher value,